-Principle of Transparency: Has sufficient notice been provided to the individual?
+Principle of Transparency: This is referring to sufficient notice provided to the individual.

-Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
-What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
-This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use
+Principle of Use Limitation: The information used only for the purpose for which notice was provided either directly to the individual or through a public notice.
+The procedures in place must ensure that information is used only for the purpose articulated in the notice.
+This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.

-Privacy Risk: There is a risk that Veterans, employees, or general public may not be aware of the collection, maintenance, and dissemination of PII/PHI about them through the existence of the information systems.
+Privacy Risk: There is a risk that Veterans, employees, or general public may not be aware of the collection, maintenance, and dissemination of PII/PHI through the existence of the information systems.

 Mitigation: This risk is mitigated by the common practice of providing the Notice of Privacy Practices (NOPP) when Veterans apply for benefits.
 Additionally, new NOPPs are mailed to beneficiaries on a yearly basis and periodic monitoring is performed to check that the signed acknowledgment form has been scanned into electronic records.
 Employees and contractors are required to review, sign and abide by the National Rules of Behavior on a yearly basis as required by VA Handbook 6500 as well as complete annual mandatory Information Security and Privacy Awareness training.
 Additional mitigation is provided by making the System of Record Notices (SORNs) and Privacy Impact Assessment (PIA) available for review online, as discussed in question 6.1.